 For many first-time flippers, those videos will be individually produced and managed, often leveraging free tools like YouTube to assist with hosting and sharing videos.
 For schools and universities that have already discovered the value of flipping more specialized eLearning technologies can make using video in the flipped classroom even easier.

 Modern educational video platforms like ours at Panopto enable teachers to easily create and share video lectures without the need for expensive, specialized recording equipment or a ton of technical expertise.
 With as little as a laptop and its onboard webcam, teachers can create professional-quality videos that engage their students and sets the scene for a dynamic classroom learning environment.
 Panopto does the rest — transcoding the video to ensure it will be playable anytime, anywhere, on any device, indexing every word spoken and shown onscreen in the recording to enable students to search for specific moments to review and study, and making sharing as easy as adding an email address.

 Try Flipping Your Classroom With Panopto

 The flipped classroom has the potential to open up class time and encourage interactive learning in a way never before possible.
 For many classes, that interactivity creates the chance to go beyond the text — and really engage students with the material.

-Panopto makes flipping the classroom easy, with flexible video presentation software that educators can use to record lectures and presentations anytime, anywhere, from any device, and share them instantly in a secure, searchable video library.
+Panopto’s flipped classroom video software makes flipping your class easy, with flexible online presentation tools that educators can use to record lectures and presentations anytime, anywhere, from any device, and share them instantly in a secure, searchable video library.

 Ready to try flipping your classroom with video?
-Contact our team for a free 30 day trial of Panopto today.
+Sign up and start using Panopto for free today.